When Can I Apply for ILR? How to Calculate Your Qualifying Date

 The Relationship Between Application Date and Processing Time

 Submitting your application on the earliest possible date doesn't mean you'll receive your ILR decision quickly.
-Processing begins when you book and attend your biometrics appointment at UKVCAS.
-The application submission and the biometrics appointment are separate steps.
+Processing starts after you complete the required biometrics or identity-verification step.
+The application submission and that step are separate.

-Book your biometrics appointment as soon as your application is submitted.
+Complete the required biometrics or identity-verification step as soon as your application is submitted.
 In busy periods (spring and autumn tend to be peak application seasons), UKVCAS appointments can fill up quickly, particularly for standard slots at central London service points.

 What the Guide Covers

-The UK ILR Settlement Guide includes a qualifying date calculator tool that takes your visa route, grant date, and entry date as inputs and outputs your earliest application date and recommended submission window — so you know exactly when your 28-day window opens and can plan your document preparation accordingly.
+The UK ILR Settlement Guide includes a qualifying date calculator tool that takes your visa route, relevant grant or entry dates, and qualifying factors as inputs and outputs your earliest application date and recommended submission window — so you know exactly when your 28-day window opens and can plan your document preparation accordingly.

 Get Your Free UK Indefinite Leave to Remain (ILR) Guide — Quick-Start Checklist